maryelinv/go-chat-challenge/README.md

 # Go Chat Challenge

-A simple real-time chat app built with Go and a browser frontend.
+A simple real-time chat app built with Go and a lightweight React frontend.

 ## Features
 - Real-time chat (WebSockets)